 Teeth discoloration and staining is primarily due to two sources of stain: intrinsic and extrinsic (see Figure 2).
 In essence, tooth whitening primarily targets those intrinsic stains in which cannot be removed through mechanics such as a debridement (clean) or prophylaxis, in the dental office.
 Below explains in-depth the differences between the two sources of which contribute to such discoloration of the tooth’s surface.

 Environmental factors including smoking, pigments in beverages and foods, antibiotics, and metals such as iron or copper.
-Coloured compounds from these sources are adsorbed into acquired dental pellicle or directly onto the surface of the tooth causing a stain to appear.
+Colored compounds from these sources are adsorbed into acquired dental pellicle or directly onto the surface of the tooth causing a stain to appear.

-- Dental plaque: Dental plaque is a clear biofilm of bacteria that naturally forms in the mouth, particularly along the gumline, and it occurs due to the normal development and defences of the immune system.
+- Dental plaque: Dental plaque is a clear biofilm of bacteria that naturally forms in the mouth, particularly along the gum-line, and it occurs due to the normal development and defenses of the immune system.
 Although usually virtually invisible on the tooth surface, plaque may become stained by chromogenic bacteria such as Actinomyces species.
-Prolonged dental plaque accumulation on the tooth surface can lead to enamel demineralisation and formation of white spot lesions which appear as an opaque milk-coloured lesion.
+Prolonged dental plaque accumulation on the tooth surface can lead to enamel demineralisation and formation of white spot lesions which appear as an opaque milk-colored lesion.
 The acidic by-products of fermentable carbohydrates derived from high-sugar foods contribute to greater proportions of bacteria, such as Streptococcus mutans and Lactobacillus in dental plaque.
 Higher consumption of fermentable carbohydrates will promote demineralisation and increase the risk of developing white spot lesions.

-- Calculus: neglected plaque will eventually calcify, and lead to the formation of a hard deposit on the teeth, especially around the gumline.
+- Calculus: neglected plaque will eventually calcify, and lead to the formation of a hard deposit on the teeth, especially around the gum-line.
 The organic matrix of dental plaque and calcified tissues undergo a series of chemical and morphological changes that lead to calcification of the dental plaque and therefore leading to the formation of calculus.
 The color of calculus varies, and may be grey, yellow, black, or brown.
-The colour of calculus depends on how long it has been present in the oral cavity for; it typically starts off yellow and over time the calculus will begin to stain a darker colour and become more tenacious and difficult to remove.
+The color of calculus depends on how long it has been present in the oral cavity for; it typically starts off yellow and over time the calculus will begin to stain a darker color and become more tenacious and difficult to remove.

-- Tobacco: tar in the smoke from tobacco products (and also smokeless tobacco products) tends to form a yellow-brown-black stain around the necks of the teeth above the gumline.
+- Tobacco: tar in the smoke from tobacco products (and also smokeless tobacco products) tends to form a yellow-brown-black stain around the necks of the teeth above the gum-line.
 The nicotine and tar in tobacco, combined with oxygen, turns yellow and over time will absorb into the pores of enamel and stain the teeth yellow.
 The dark brown to black stains along the gum line of the teeth are the result of the porous nature of calculus immediately picking up the stains from nicotine and tar.

 - Betel chewing: Betel chewing produces blood-red saliva that stains the teeth red-brown to nearly black.
 The extract gel of betel leaf contain tannin, a chromogenic agent that causes discolouration of the tooth enamel.